CAFDataProcessing/data-processing-service/processing-service-core/README.md

 For developers it is recommended to install and run the project with swagger-node directly.
 This is useful as when changes are made to files the server will be reloaded automatically.

 1. Check out the project.
+2. Install NodeJS and NPM (package manager for NodeJS).
+This project was written against NodeJS 4 and has not been tested with later versions so no assurances can be given regarding usnig the latest major version release of NodeJS.
-2. Install swagger-node
+3. Install swagger-node

     ```
     npm install -g swagger
     ```
+    This will allow using various `swagger` commands from command line e.g. `swagger project start`.
-3. From the project directory run the below command to install the dependencies via node package manager.
+4. From the project directory run the below command to install the dependencies via node package manager.

     ```
     npm install
     ```
-4. Run the swagger project start command to launch the server.
+5. Run the swagger project start command to launch the server.

     ```
     swagger project start